invokelabs/objc.docs.invokernd.com/content/testing/index.md

 ####b.
 Creating the Actual Tests

 6. Now that we have a Gherkin blueprint set up, we can write the actual tests that implement it using Ruby/RSpec and the Appium - JSON wire Protocol.
 To do this we'll create a sub folder in `features` titled `StepDefinitions` and generate a `YOURAPPTEST.rb` file inside that folder.
 For this example, the contents of this file is written in Ruby and will map to what you outlined in your `.feature` file.
-Using the `.feature` file outlined above the corresponding code for a hypothetical  `Master table view prototype` app would look something like this:
+Using the `.feature` file outlined above the corresponding code for a hypothetical  `Master table view prototypee` app would look something like this:

 {% highlight ruby %}
 Given(/^I have App running with appium$/) do